Weyl laws for manifolds with hyperbolic cusps: Counting resonances in negative curvature

 \subsection{Two estimates}

 Before proving the actual Weyl law in the strip, we give two remarkable bounds on other counting quantities.
 First, we deal with resonances that are not in the strip, and then we give an asymptotics for a weighted counting function.
 The latter is crucial for the proof of the Weyl estimate.
+We pick $\eta$ according to lemma \ref{lemma:eta-1}.